-The Beethoven Philharmonie unites Viennese tradition and refinement as well as historically informed performance practice with a fresh musical approach.
+The Beethoven Philharmonie unites Viennese sound and refinement as well as historically informed performance practice with a fresh musical approach.

 Members of established Austrian orchestras play alongside international chamber musicians and highly talented young musicians, creating together a unique spirit, which distinguishes the Beethoven Philharmonie from many other orchestras.
 A strong collective energy and the joy in music- making carries the audience along with the performers.

-Among a broad repertoire, ranging from the Baroque to contemporary music, the Viennese Classics such as Haydn, Mozart, Beethoven as well as the symphonic works of Franz Schubert are the main focus of the orchestra.
-Representing Viennese tradition, the Beethoven Philharmonie ist also very much in demand for performances of the music by the Strauss dynasty
+In addition to a broad repertoire, the Viennese classics such as Haydn, Mozart, Beethoven and Franz Schubert form the focus of the orchestra.
+Representing Viennese tradition, the Beethoven Philharmonie is also very much in demand for performances of the music by the Strauss dynasty.

-The Beethoven Philharmonie runs its own subscription concert series in the Grand Casino of Baden, one of Beethoven’s favourite places, and a town of great cultural history at the very heart of europe.
+The Beethoven Philharmonie has its own subscription concert series in the Grand Casino of Baden, Austria – one of Beethoven’s favorite towns, full of great cultural history and located in the very heart of Europe.